 Beyond the Standard Tour

-Eco-Adventure Tours: For visitors seeking more than the standard tram experience, the “Early Explorers” tour provides authentic caving.
+Eco-Adventure Tours: For visitors to Harrison’s Cave seeking more than the standard tram experience, the “Early Explorers” tour provides authentic caving.
 Participants wear headlamps and knee guards to crawl, climb, and wade through original, unpaved passages.

-On-Site Eco-Adventure Park: The cave now anchors a comprehensive park featuring a 100-foot multi-directional zipline, a bird aviary, and the Mount Gay Rum History Museum, creating a full-day destination.
+On-Site Eco-Adventure Park: Harrison’s Cave Eco-Adventure Park now features a comprehensive outpost including the “Monkey Zipline” (over 100 feet high), a bird aviary, and the Mount Gay Rum History Museum, creating a full-day destination.

 Animal Flower Cave: Where Land Meets Sea